Get a Good Handle on Your Kitchen Knives With G10

-When it comes to kitchen knife handles, there are several materials to choose from.
-Some handles are aluminum, bone, and wood while others are G10, stainless steel, Fiberglass Reinforced Nylon (FRN), Micarta, and other similar materials.
+When it comes to knife handles, there are several materials to choose from when choosing that new set of kitchen knives – from aluminum, bone and wood to fiberglass and epoxy resins and other similar materials.
 Some deliver more beauty than reliability while others focus on durability and strength.

 What is G10?

-G10, also known as G-10, is a composite material that is resin-based.
-Rather than using various fabrics like Micarta incorporates, G10 is constructed of glass fibers.
-This gives the final material increased strength.
-The glass fiber sheets are pressed together with epoxy resin and heated until they dry completely.
-The resulting product becomes fiberglass.
+G10, also known as G-10 or Garolite, is a resin-based composite material.
+Rather than incorporating various fabrics like Micarta, G10 is constructed of glass fiber sheets which give the finished product increased strength.
+The process involves pressing the glass fiber sheets together with epoxy resin and heating until completely dry to create the finished product known as fiberglass.

-G10 is a versatile product that was originally used for printed circuit boards due to its high-temperature durability and non-conductive properties.
-It was later discovered to be a great material for kitchen knife handles and other types of handles like gun grips due to its moisture-resistant characteristics.
+G10 is a versatile material that was originally used for printed circuit boards due to its high-temperature durability and non-conductive properties.
+It was later discovered to be a great material for kitchen knife handles and even gun grips due to its moisture-resistant characteristics.

 Is G10 Good for Kitchen Knife Handles?